hipe/tmx/fields/doc/issues/014-the-arity-exegesis.md

 for `zero`. there is simply no other solution that adequately described the phenomenon without feeling itself hacky.

-## some more thoughts on isomorphicisms and equivalencies
+## some more thoughts on isomorphisms and equivalencies

 as stated above, we model the `arity dichotomy` especially so we can represent the edgy polyadic/niladic options like the incrementing -v (verbose) flag, an